WimWamWom/AniLoader/README_en.md

 - <code>german</code>: retries entries from “fehlende_deutsch_folgen” in German Dub only
 - <code>new</code>: checks for new movies/seasons/episodes starting from stored <code>last_*</code> values
 - <code>check-missing</code>: attempts to re-download missing files using DB and filesystem info
+- <code>full-check</code>: exhaustive check from the beginning (movies from 1, seasons from 1/episode 1) for all series; existing files are skipped

 Examples:
 ```bash